 - Try MMHCdb's PDX Like Me search tool to find models in the JAX repository that match multiple genomic criteria.

-- MMHCdb has partnered with the European Bioinformatics Institute to develop PDX Finder, a global catalog of over 4,000 PDX models.
+- MMHCdb has partnered with the European Bioinformatics Institute to develop PDCM Finder, which includes a global catalog of over 4,000 PDX models.

 - Contact The Jackson Laboratory Mice, Research and Clinical Services group to request information on the JAX PDX program's capabilities and services.